 AHAs are photoreactive, meaning that they should only be applied at night.
 However, if you’re applying an AHA as part of your routine, don’t forget sunscreen!
 AHAs increase your skin’s photosensitivity, meaning that you’ll be far more likely to burn than you would normally—damaging all those freshly revealed skin cells.

 Because skin is so much more susceptible to sun damage when AHA is part of your routine, we highly recommend picking a sunscreen that’s stable.
 This means the UV filters used in a formula don’t break down or degrade when exposed to light.

 Which sunscreens are stable?
 Those that include physical sunblocks, such as titanium dioxide or zinc oxide.

-Learn More About Sun Protection: 6 Tanning Myths You Might Still Believe
+Learn More: 6 Tanning Myths You Might Still Believe

 While physical sunscreens might bring to mind those sticks of white zinc mom used to smear on your face before heading to the beach, rest assured that formulas have come a long way in the last decade.

 My personal favorite physical sunblock is made by EltaMD, which was recommended by my dermatologist for use with AHA products.
 The brand offers both clear and tinted formulas.
 Those with normal or oily skin might find that it’s a bit heavy, especially in a humid climate.
 However, that sure beats a sunblock that makes you look like Casper.

 If you’re new to making the switch to a physical sunblock, do be prepared to start using a separate makeup remover—these formulas generally have major sticking power.

 If you’re new to using an AHA product, introduce it into your skin care routine slowly—beginning with three times a week until you build up a tolerance.